 President: Elizabeth Nelson

 Elizabeth Nelson and her husband, Nick Alberti have lived on Capitol Hill since 1985.
 She joined the Board in 2005 serving three terms as an At-Large member before becoming Community Relations Chair in 2010, webmaster in 2014 and President in 2016.
 Elizabeth is a prolific knitter with an interest in arts education.
-She volunteers at Maury ES and Eliot-Hine MS and organizes exhibits for the Hill Center’s Young Artists Gallery.
-She is the Treasurer of Trees for Capitol Hill, Chair of the North Lincoln Park Neighborhood Assn. and a member of the ANC 6A Transportation and Public Space Committee.
+She volunteers at Maury ES and organizes exhibits for the Hill Center’s Young Artists Gallery.
+She also serves as Treasurer of Trees for Capitol Hill, Chair of the North Lincoln Park Neighborhood Assn. and a member of the ANC 6A Transportation and Public Space Committee.
 She’s committed to preserving Capitol Hill’s charm and neighborhood feel and to maintaining public space as a community asset.

 Past President: Lisa Dale Jones

 Lisa Dale Jones and her husband Gary have lived on Capitol Hill since January 2010 when they moved to DC from Boston – where they also lived in a one hundred-year- old home.
 Lisa is interested in history and historic preservation.
 She was co- editor of the CHRS newsletter from January 2011 until taking on the role of President in June 2014.
 While President, she planned CHRS’s 60th Anniversary celebration in January, 2015 and worked on the team that produced the inaugural Dick Wolf Memorial Lecture in March, 2015.
 Lisa has a background in journalism and for ten years was a radio producer for The Christian Science Monitor, winning the prestigious Gabriel Award.
 She is a public speaking and communications specialist, helping others confidently share their message in public.